noahehall/blockchain/blockchain.md

     - is indivisible, like a coin, cant be cut in half,
       - if the value of a UTXO is larger than the desired value of a transaction, it must still be consumed in its entired, and an additional output must be created to give change back to the owner
   - when a user receives bitcoin, that amount is recorded on the blockchain as unspent outputs (UTXO);
-  - all of a wallets UTXO is scattered throughought the blockchain
+  - all of a wallets UTXO is scattered throughout the blockchain
   - when its time for them to spend that bitcoin, the wallet scans the blockchain and aggregates all the UTXO belonging to that user, and calculates the balance
     - i.e. theres no such thing as a stored balance for an account/bitcoin address; theres just a bunch of UTXO scattered on the blockchain, all linking back to a specific wallet address
 - lifecycle 1